jdauphant/developers-documentation/_scalingo_api/alerts.md

 * `metric`: e.g. RPM per container, RAM consumption...
 * `notifiers`: list of notifier ID that will receive the alerts (optional)
 * `send_when_below`: will the alert be sent when the value goes above or below the limit (optional)
+* `duration_before_trigger`: the alert is triggered if the value is above the limit for the specified	duration (optional)
 * `remind_every`: send the alert at regular interval when activated (optional)

 ||| col |||